|Helen G. Canoyer Professor|

 |Current Research Activities:|

-The focus of current work includes sizing and fit of apparel and the use of three-dimensional body scanning in the apparel industry, apparel sizing systems for target markets based on anthropometric data, hand anthropometry and changes in surface measurements in active positions, functional glove design, the fit of clothing in active positions, and the use of scanning in virtual fit initiatives.
-Other issues being investigated include the use of 3D data for visualizing and judging the fit of apparel, virtual fit of apparel for the consumer, the use of half scale dress forms developed from scan data in the apparel industry, and the design, sizing, fit, and function of protective clothing.
+The focus of current work includes sizing and fit of apparel and the use of three-dimensional body scanning in the apparel industry, apparel sizing systems for target markets based on anthropometric data, anthropometry and changes in surface measurements in active positions, the fit of clothing in active positions, the design, sizing, fit, and function of protective clothing, and the development and use of half scale dress forms in academia and in the industry.

 - Ph.D.
 1991 - University of Minnesota, Apparel Design